 - Click anywhere in the Triggering section.
-Or, click on the pencil icon - appears when you hover over this section.
+Or, click on the pencil icon - it appears when you hover over this section.

 - Step 6

 - By default, the tag is set to trigger for all pages.
 This is the ideal setting for a basic installation of Crazy Egg via Google Tag Manager.
-Click on the eye icon in order to select this option.
+Click on the eye icon to select this option.

 - Step 7